-Changes from 7.0 to 7.6
+Changes from 7.5 to 7.6

-Table 23 provides all the changes to common configuration options between release 7.0 and the latest 7.6 release.
+Table 26 provides all the changes to common configuration options between release 7.5 and the latest 7.6 release.

-Table 23: Common Log Option Changes from 7.0 to 7.6
+Table 26: Common Log Option Changes from 7.5 to 7.6

-Option Name Option Values Type of Change Details Log Section Use the following options only when requested by Genesys Technical Support. x-conn-debug-open 0, 1 New See the description on page 199. x-conn-debug-select 0, 1 New See the description on page 200.
+Option Name Option Values Type of Change Details Log Section Use the following options only when requested by Genesys Technical Support. x-conn-debug-open 0, 1 New See the description on page 205. x-conn-debug-select 0, 1 New See the description on page 206.

-Table 23: Common Log Option Changes from 7.0 to 7.6 (Continued)
+Table 26: Common Log Option Changes from 7.5 to 7.6 (Continued)

-Option Name Option Values Type of Change Details x-conn-debug-timers 0, 1 New See the description on page 200. x-conn-debug-write 0, 1 New See the description on page 200. x-conn-debug-security 0, 1 New See the description on page 200. x-conn-debug-api 0, 1 New See the description on page 201. x-conn-debug-dns 0, 1 New See the description on page 201. x-conn-debug-all 0, 1 New See the description on page 201. keep-startup-file false, true, <number> KB, <number> MB</number></number> New See the description on page 190.
-Log-Filter Section (New in 7.6 default-filter-type copy, hide, skip New See the description on page 204.
+Option Name Option Values Type of Change Details x-conn-debug-timers 0, 1 New See the description on page 206. x-conn-debug-write 0, 1 New See the description on page 206. x-conn-debug-security 0, 1 New See the description on page 206. x-conn-debug-api 0, 1 New See the description on page 207. x-conn-debug-dns 0, 1 New See the description on page 207. x-conn-debug-all 0, 1 New See the description on page 207.
+Extended Log Section (New Section) level-reassign- <eventid></eventid> alarm, standard, interaction, trace, debug, none New See the description on page 208. level-reassign-disable true, false New See the description on page 210.

-Table 23: Common Log Option Changes from 7.0 to 7.6 (Continued)
+Table 26: Common Log Option Changes from 7.5 to 7.6 (Continued)

-Option Name Option Values Type of Change Details Log-Filter-Data Section (New in 7.6) <key name=""></key> copy, hide, skip New See the description on page 205.
-Log-Extended Section (New in 7.6) level-reassign- <eventid></eventid> alarm, standard, interaction, trace, debug, none New See the description on page 202. level-reassign-disable true, false New See the description on page 204.
-Common Section (New in 7.6) Use the following options only when requested by Genesys Technical Support. enable-async-dns off, on New Use only with T-Servers.
-See the description on page 206. rebind-delay 10-600 New See the description on page 206.
+Option Name Option Values Type of Change Details Common Section (New Section) Use the following options only when requested by Genesys Technical Support. enable-async-dns off, on New Use only with T-Servers.
+See the description on page 212. rebind-delay 10-600 New See the description on page 212.